MaksKroha/GeminiChatBot/README.md

    DB_PASSWORD=your_db_password
    DB_PORT=yout_db_port
    ```
-5. Run the main file which launch the bot and starts accepting requests from the user on [telegram](t.me/gemini_chat_python_bot)
+5. Run the main file which launch the bot and starts accepting requests from the user on [telegram](https://t.me/gemini_chat_python_bot)
    ```bash
    python3 main.py
    ```

 ## Usage

-1. Start the bot on Telegram by sending `/start`.
+1. Start the bot on Telegram by sending `/start` (optional).
 2. Use the reply keyboard to navigate between options like **New Chat** and **History**.
 3. Engage in conversations, and the bot will save your chat history for future reference.